jasonDBA/pythonGame/README.md

 5. Enjoy the game!

 ## NOTE
-The game level will be difficult, which means the speed will go up.
+The game level will be going difficult, which means the speed will be going faster.

 ## Reference
 ### What is pygame module?